ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 *NOTE:* When you are using an HA configuration you will have multiple master nodes using a shared volume mounted at `/var/lib/registry`.
 You will probably need to unmount that volume on each master node (`umount /var/lib/registry`).  (*TBD:* It doesn't seem to be the case that `/var/lib/icp/audit` needs to be unmounted.)

-# Install Ansible
+# Getting started with Ansible
 Ansible is very useful for administration of a collection of machines such as an ICP cluster.
 We recommend installing it to ease general administration of the ICP cluster.

 See the Ansible documentation for [installation instructions](http://docs.ansible.com/ansible/latest/intro_installation.html#id26).
 The installation instructions are very detailed and complete for virtually every platform.

 Your RHEL yum repository is likely to have the Ansible RPM in the "extras" directory.
+If so, then you don't need to get it from the public repository.

+## Configuring the public Ansible yum repository

-If you have access to the public Internet you can get Ansible RPMs via yum, here: https://releases.ansible.com/ansible/rpm/release/epel-7-x86_64/.
+If your RHEL yum repository doesn't have the Ansible RPM, or you want a newer version than what is available in your RHEL repo, then you can get Ansible from the public yum repository, here: https://releases.ansible.com/ansible/rpm/release/epel-7-x86_64/.

 NOTE: Install `yum-utils` to get `yum-config-manager`.